 Stamp duty on a second home

-If you’re buying a second home that you won’t be living in, you’ll be charged an additional rate of stamp duty.
+If you’re buying a second home or a buy-to-let property, you’ll be charged a higher rate of stamp duty.
 The amount you pay depends on the property value and where you live in the UK.
-We explain the rules for second homes and look at cases where you may not have to pay stamp duty.
+We explain the rules on stamp duty for second homes and look at cases where you may not have to pay.

-If you’re buying a second home that you won’t be living in, you’ll be charged an additional rate of stamp duty.
+If you’re buying a second home or a buy-to-let property, you’ll be charged a higher rate of stamp duty.
 The amount you pay depends on the property value and where you live in the UK.
-We explain the rules for second homes and look at cases where you may not have to pay stamp duty.
+We explain the rules on stamp duty for second homes and look at cases where you may not have to pay.

 Who has to pay stamp duty on a second home?